MartinMondelli/DeepLearning_TSE/REPORT.md

 ### Main idea

 Q-learning is included in Reinforcement Learning (RL).
-The idea of RL is to make an Agent (the virtual robot) and an Environment (here a game), the goal of the Agent is to perform well in the game, this is done through a system of rewards, where the Agent receives a certain reward for good actions.
-The goal of the Agent is to maximize this reward $$R_T = \sum_{t'=t}^T \gamma^{t'-t} r_{t'}$$ where $$\gamma$$ is the discount factor and r() is the reward a each perior.
+The idea of RL is to make an Agent (a virtual robot) interact with an Environment (here a game).
+The goal of the Agent is to perform well in the game.
+This is done through a system of rewards, where the Agent receives a certain reward for good actions.
+The goal of the Agent is to maximize this reward: $$R_T = \sum_{t'=t}^T \gamma^{t'-t} r_{t'}$$ where $$\gamma$$ is the discount factor and r() is the reward at each perior.
 A key factor is that the Agent is not given any prior training or strategy in the game, it is up to it (thorugh interactions with the environment) to learn the best strategy it can.

-In the context of Q-learning, what the Agent observes is an adaptation of the State s, this is similar to the picture of what is happening in the Environment at t.
-A key remark is that one of the innovations of the paper of Mnih et al. (2013) is the Memory Replay, which gives the agent more information of the previous states, we will develop this further in the next sections.
+In the context of Q-learning, what the Agent observes is an adaptation of the State "s", this is similar to a processed picture of what is happening in the Environment at time t.
+One of the innovations of the paper of Mnih et al. (2013) is the Memory Replay, which gives the Agent more information about the previous states, we will develop this further in the next sections.

-The center of this method is no other than the $$Q_{\pi}(s,a)$$ function, which receives input "s" and a possible action "a" that belongs to a set of possible actions A. This is a function that, in a current state s, gives the Agent the total reward following action a, given that it will follow a certain policy (strategy) $$\pi$$ afterwards.
+The center of this method is no other than estimating the $$Q_{\pi}(s,a)$$ function, which receives input "s" and a possible action "a" that belongs to a set of possible actions A. This is a function that, in a current state s, gives the Agent the total reward following action a, given that it will follow a certain policy (strategy) $$\pi$$ afterwards.

-Thus, we can separate this Q function in two part, the present (inmediate) reward in i and the following reward in i+t.
+Thus, we can separate this Q function in two part, the present (inmediate) reward r in i and the following reward in i+t $$\pi$$.
 This relation is given in the Bellman's equation.
-Note that there are two reasons why a certain action $$a_1$$ might give a higher value for Q than antoher action $$a_2$$: either it gives an inmediate higher reward or it can also be that because after undertaking either of those actions we end up in a different state where even if we followed the same policy we will not be able to reach the amount of reward.
+Note that there are two reasons why a certain action $$a_1$$ might give a higher value for Q than antoher action $$a_2$$.
+On the one hand, it can give an inmediate higher reward.
+On the other hand, it can also be that because after undertaking either of those actions we end up in a different state $$s_2$$ or $$s^'_2 where even if we followed the same policy afterwards we will not be able to reach the same amount of total reward.

-Now, if we had the function Q, then it would be obvious that the only optimal policy in si would be the one that maximizes Q this is: $$\pi_Q(s) = max_a Q(s,a)$$ at every state: the solution would be trivial.
-The problem is that we do not know the function Q. **Thus, the main idea would be to estimate Q.**
+Now, if we had the function Q, then it would be obvious that the only optimal policy in $$s_i$$ would be the one that maximizes Q this is: $$\pi_Q(s) = max_a Q(s,a)$$ at every state: the solution would be trivial.
+The problem is that we do not know the function Q. **Thus, the main idea would be to estimate Q**.

-We can do so in two main ways: either in a parametric way, meaning that we suppose the shape of Q and we estimate it's parameter $$\Theta$$ or we can use Deep Neural Networks.
+There are two main ways of doing so: either in a parametric way, meaning that we suppose the shape of Q and we estimate its parameter $$\theta$$ or we can use Deep Neural Networks.
+The latter is known as DQN.

 ## About the Bellman equation